Pemigatinib in Patients With Relapsed or Refractory B-cell Non-Hodgkin Lymphomas

 Inclusion Criteria:

-• Patients with gastric MALT lymphoma and those who are Helicobacter (H.) pylori positive need to have failed a trial of H. pylori eradication and are either ineligible, refused, or failed gastric radiation therapy
+--Patients with gastric MALT lymphoma and those who are H. Pylori positive need to have failed a trial of H. Pylori eradication and are either ineligible, have refused, or have failed gastric radiation therapy.

-• At least two prior lines of systemic therapy and patients do not have Food and Drug Administration (FDA) approved available therapies or refuse them
+• Have received at least two prior lines of systemic therapy and do not have FDA approved available therapies or have refused them.

-• Prior autologous hematopoietic cell transplantation (auto-HCT) and chimeric antigen receptor (CAR)-T cell therapy are eligible.
+• Prior autologous hematopoietic cell transplantation (auto-HCT) and CAR-T cell therapy are eligible.

 • Patients with prior auto-HCT may be eligible if treatment completed after at least 3 months prior to first treatment